The Blackburn Story

 The Diocese of Blackburn are founding members of the Pan-Lancashire Anti-Slavery Partnership.

-The Pan-Lancashire Anti-Slavery Partnership contains a huge amount of statutory agencies, faith groups, charities and law enforcement bodies.
-They are divided into subgroups on Training, Policies and Procedures, Faith, Victim Support and Publicity.
-They aim to work collectively and in harmony, and towards action.
+The Pan-Lancashire Anti-Slavery Partnership, @PLASPsupport, brings together a number of statutory agencies, faith groups, NGOs, and law enforcement bodies.
+PLASP is divided into subgroups on Training, Policies and Procedures, Faith, Victim Support and Publicity.
 They develop materials and protocols, including safeguarding guidance, and they seek to spread a consistent message across the county.

-The partnership has developed statutory training, using a lunch and learn model, and encouraging one person from each agency to come and the report back to their department.
+PLASP has developed statutory training, using a lunch and learn model, and encouraging one person from each agency to come and the report back to their department.
 This sits alongside a longer in-depth training, which gives trainees more detail about modern slavery.
 All of the training has been contextualised for Lancashire.
-They use The Clewer Initiative training for the voluntary sector.
+PLASP have used The Clewer Initiative’s training for the voluntary sector.

 Tackling the issues

-According to police intelligence, the biggest areas of trafficking in Lancashire (which the Diocese of Blackburn covers almost all of) are sexual exploitation, forced labour and cannabis factories.
-The partnership shares widely what the signs are to look out for, and has recently started a regular newsletter to keep people up to date with what is going on, and encourage them to join in.
-They are reaping dividends as numbers of people reporting are on the up.
+According to police intelligence, sexual exploitation, forced labour and cannabis factories are the three biggest areas of trafficking in Lancashire .
+The partnership shares widely what the signs are to look out for, and runs a regular newsletter to keep people up to date with what is going on, and encourage them to join in.
+It is already reaping dividends as numbers of people reporting are on the up.